Last updated on September 27th, 2022

 Ajwain Is an Expectorant

-• Expectorants help loosen mucus and make it easier to cough up.
+- Expectorants help loosen mucus and make it easier to cough up.
 The volatile oils in ajwain act as an expectorant, making them helpful for treating colds, bronchitis, and other respiratory infections.
-Moreover, studies published by the National Institute of Health show ajwain oil has been proven to reduce cough.
 This means that it helps to loosen phlegm and mucus from the lungs and airways, making it easier to cough up and expel.
 This can help to clear congestion and make breathing easier.

 Ajwain Is Anti-inflammatory

 Ajwain contains thymol, which is a natural anti-inflammatory compound.
 It is also used to treat various conditions, including arthritis, gout, and gastrointestinal disorders.
-In addition, according to the Science Direct website, Ajwain seeds have methanolic extracts, which are rich in antioxidants and boost the immune system.
+In addition, Ajwain is rich in antioxidants and boosts the immune system.
 So next time you’re reaching for the salt shaker, consider using Ajwain instead.
 The benefits of this humble spice can surprise you.

 Ajwain Is a Diuretic